Sexyy Red Clashes With Conservative Commentator CJ Pearson

 It looks like Sexyy Red is the latest female rapper to attract the ire of right-wingers.
-Conservative activist CJ Pearson took aim at the St. Louis native on social media.
+On Monday (July 24), conservative activist CJ Pearson took aim at the St. Louis native on social media.

-Six hours later, CJ Pearson returned to Twitter to try another line of attack against Sexyy Red.
-This time the Republican commentator leaned on religion and Black youth as his ammo against the “Pound Town 2” rapper.
+Six hours later, Pearson returned to Twitter to try another line of attack against Sexyy Red.
+This time, the Republican commentator leaned on religion and Black youth as his ammo against the “Pound Town 2” rapper.

 “I just woke up to the Wish.com Barbie and wannabe rapper @SexyyRed314_, best known for the song ‘Pound Town’ and the lyric ‘my coochie pink, my bootyhole brown’ coming for me,” Pearson tweeted.